dlhall123/blackjack/README.md

 # Future Improvements

--make Split so that a player can take more cards after the initial hand split
+- make Split so that a player can take more cards after the initial hand split